 Herbs saved me.
 I believe they can do the same for you.

 I am Dina Ranade.
 I created The Herbal Bake Shoppe as a way to bring herbalism into the kitchen.
 Baking with herbs is a lovely place to concentrate.
-I am a Nutritionist (Registered Dietitian) and Herbalist.
+I am a Nutritionist (Registered Dietitian) and Herbalist, Registered with the American Herbalist Guild.
 My intention is to offer sumptuous, nutritious recipes that incorporate the healing benefits of herbs.
 You can think of it as a kitchen medicine cabinet.

 More About Me

-A few years ago I moved from South Florida to the Jersey Shore with my three pre-teen children (now all teenagers).
+Several years ago I moved from South Florida to the Jersey Shore with my three pre-teen children (now all teenagers/young adults).
 I left much that was important behind me, an established career as a clinical nutritionist, a newly built home, friends and contacts, and my now ex-husband.
 A hard time.
 I was broken hearted and worried about my children adjusting to a new home and split-up family, but I was hopeful I could find a new beginning.

 I had become disillusioned with my work as a Registered Dietitian.
 I felt discouraged about my own eating as well as what I offered the people I was supposedly helping.
 I wanted to learn a new approach, expand my education in alternative methods and herbs fell into my lap.